-PHYS 4A (4) PRINCIPLES OF PHYSICS (CAN PHYS SEQ B) (CAN PHYS 8)
+PHYS 4A (5) GENERAL PHYSICS

+(CAN PHYS SEQ B) (CAN PHYS 8)

 Prerequisite: Credit for or concurrent enrollment in Math 3A.
-This course is designed to give an understanding in the fundamental principles of mechanics.
+This course is designed to give an understanding of the fundamental principles of physics in the area of mechanics.
 (CSU) (UC credit limited.
 See a counselor.)

-PHYS 4B (4) PRINCIPLES OF PHYSICS (CAN PHYS SEQ B)
+PHYS 48 (5) GENERAL PHYSICS (CAN PHYS SEQ B) (CAN PHYS 12)

-Prerequisites: Phys 4A and credit or concurrent enrollment in Math 38.
-This course is designed to give an understanding of the fundamental principles of physics in the areas of electricity and magnetism.
+Prerequisites: Phys 4A and credit or concurrent enrollment in Math 3B.
+This course is designed to give an understanding of the fundamental principles of physics in the areas of electricity, magnetism, atomic, and nuclear physics.
 (CSU) (UC credit limited.
 See a counselor.)

-PHYS 4C (4) PRINCIPLES OF PHYSICS (CAN PHYS SEQ B)
+PHYS 4C (5) GENERAL PHYSICS (CAN PHYS SEQ B) (CAN PHYS 10)

-Prerequisites: Phys 4A and credit or concurrent enrollment in Math 3B.
-This course is designed to give an understanding of the fundamental principles of physics in the area of heat, wave motion, sound, light, and modern physics.
+Prerequisites: Phys 4A and credit or concurrent enrollment in Math 38.
+This course is designed to give an understanding of the fundamental principles of physics in the areas of waves, heat, light, relativity, quantum mechanics and atomic physics.
 (CSU) (UC credit limited.
 See a counselor.)